 This is not always the case: there are times where the process does not run that smoothly, or it cannot be completed for various reasons: we call these cases "Exceptions".

 - Logic exceptions: Logic exceptions happen when something is wrong with the information that is being processed.
 For example, if an order has incomplete data, the operation has to stop.
 Or maybe the business requires certain rules that the operator knows about: "do not sell more than ten pieces a day for that product".
 These need to be written down carefully because the robot will have to follow the same rules.

 - System exceptions: Software can have bugs, network connections can fail, passwords can no longer be valid: in all these cases, we say that a system exception has happened.
-Write down all these possible cases, explaining what the operator sees, and also if there are ways to get around them.
+Write down all these possible cases, explain what the operator sees, and if there are ways to get around them.